Soung-Low/soung-low.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-A data scientist in the UK financial industry with an interest in AI safety and model risk.
+A data scientist working in the financial industry with an interest in AI safety and model risk.

 **Professional Experience**

 I work as a **Model Risk Data Scientist** at [NatWest Group](https://www.linkedin.com/company/natwest-group/) where I review, test, and validate AI models across different functions of the bank, such as fraud, financial crime, and marketing.
-With my prior role as a Data Scientist at [Amplifi Capital](https://www.linkedin.com/company/amplifi-capital-u-k-ltd/), I have experience in retail lending, particularly in the approval and pricing of loans and savings products using credit bureau data.
+With my prior role as a Data Scientist at [Amplifi Capital](https://www.linkedin.com/company/amplifi-capital-u-k-ltd/), I have experience in retail lending, particularly the approval and pricing of loans and savings products using credit bureau data.

 **Personal Interest**